Here's how mapping may help save the Great Barrier Reef

 Vevers, who runs a marine advocacy group called The Ocean Agency, knew bleaching, a process caused by global warming that starves coral, was the cause.
 He also knew the public didn't understand the ocean's sorry shape because it couldn't see what was going on.
 Cameras, he reckoned, could help.

 So The Ocean Agency partnered with Google to take the search giant's Street View concept underwater at Australia's Great Barrier Reef.
-It designed a military-grade scooter, with an underwater camera mounted on top worth AU$50,000 (about $39,000 or £29,700).
-The thousands of photographs it took were then processed by image-recognition software that The Ocean Agency wrote for the project.
+It designed a military-grade scooter with an underwater camera mounted on top worth AU$50,000 (about $39,000 or £29,700).
+The thousands of photographs it took were then processed by image-recognition software that group wrote for the project.

 "As soon as we designed that [technology], the scientists all realised that this could revolutionise the study of coral reefs," Vevers says.
 "You could suddenly look at coral reefs at a scale that was really unprecedented."